One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: Discussion: Building Fewer yet More Capable Tools

 For a given process in issue localization (for instance, checking the code snippet of a function), let the success probability of the $i$-th call be $p_i$.
 For a task that requires $k$ sequential tool calls, the overall success rate can be expressed as:

-Since each step introduces an additional potential point of failure, the cumulative success rate typically decreases as the number of required tool calls increases.
+The cumulative success rate typically decreases as the number of required tool calls increases.
 Therefore, in general, completing a task with a single, more versatile tool tends to be more reliable than relying on multiple narrow-scope tools executed in sequence.